AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 When it comes to customer satisfaction, South Dakota drivers have a few key options to consider, with various providers offering different levels of service.

-• USAA stands out as the leader in customer satisfaction in the Central region, receiving an impressive 759 score in J.D.
+• USAA stands out as the leader in customer satisfaction in the Central region, receiving an impressive 719 score in J.D.
 Power’s Central Region Customer Satisfaction study.
-While USAA’s satisfaction score of 726 is slightly lower, USAA still maintains a strong showing overall.
-The insurer received a D+ grade on the CRASH Network Insurer Report Card, however, which signals there may be room for improvement in the claims area of service.
+They also scored 741 nationally in J.D.
+Power’s Claims Satisfaction Study.
+The insurer received a C- grade on the CRASH Network Insurer Report Card, however, which signals there may be some variability in claims service.
 It’s important to note that USAA is not officially ranked in the J.D.
 Power studies due to their limited availability; but among their smaller membership base, customers seem to appreciate the company’s customer service.

 • North Star Mutual also is not ranked by J.D.
 Power, but the company received the best rating from the CRASH Network, making the Honor Roll on the latest Insurer Report Card.
 The high score indicates a good working relationship with repair shops in the regions they serve.

-• State Farm, another popular choice, sits in the middle, with a 647 score for customer satisfaction and 710 for claims satisfaction.
-The company’s C- grade on the CRASH Network Insurer Report Card suggests there may be some variability in claims service, but the insurer remains a solid option for many drivers.
+• State Farm, another popular choice, ranks above average for customer and claims satisfaction in the U.S. The company’s D+ grade on the CRASH Network Insurer Report Card suggests there may be some room for improvement, but the insurer remains a solid option for many drivers.

 While customer satisfaction scores can vary across providers, USAA remains a top contender in South Dakota, if you’re eligible.
-Other insurance carriers, such as Farmers Mutual and State Farm, also provide strong options for drivers seeking reliable service.
+Other insurance carriers, such as North Star Mutual and State Farm, also provide strong options for drivers seeking reliable service.
+Though ratings are unavailable for Farmers Mutual of Nebraska due to its small size, it has some of the cheapest rates in many categories and is worth exploring.

 Customer Satisfaction (J.D.
 Power)2